jucke/accessibility/README.md

 # Intro to Accessibility

-Curated list of useful accessibility resources for web designers and developers
+Curated list of useful a11y resources for web designers and developers

 **Table of Contents**